 We don’t use plastic room keys as these produce unnecessary plastic waste; instead we give guests their room keys on traditional leather fobs.
 We have bamboo toothbrushes on sale for any guests who’ve forgotten that all important item.
 Each guest room features Belu water (all profits to water aid), recyclable coffee capsules and toiletry bottles, which we collect and recycle.

 We are committed to saving energy wherever possible, and so have installed movement sensors and lighting in staff areas, along with energy efficient boilers.
 70% of our lighting is now LED, which has led to a reduction in electricity use of 9%.

 In 2019 we installed three electric vehicle charging points, to encourage environmentally friendly travel to staff and guests, and to make charging easier for guests with electric vehicles.

 Our garden isn’t only for visual enjoyment; we make the most of it in many different ways.
 Our Head Chef David grows herbs, which he goes outside to cut minutes before cooking – bringing a new meaning to the phrase “fresh ingredients”!
 We also have a beautiful lavender path reaching across the garden, which provides food for thousands of little bees, butterflies and other insects every day.
 This in turn encourages different types of bird to visit, meaning guests can enjoy spotting various species - particularly robins, who visit all year round!
-Our garden provides food for all sorts of wildlife including squirrels which can be seen scampering boldly across the grass throughout the day.
-We are hoping to attract some hedgehogs soon – watch this space.
+Our garden provides food for all sorts of wildlife including squirrels which can often be seen scampering boldly across the grass.
+This of course includes our three rescue hedgehogs Beatrix, Jane and Daphne!